wizo06/japanese/docs/index.md

 ???+ quote "Quote from a [video](https://youtu.be/QYlVJlmjLEc) by Tom Scott"
     "Most monolingual speakers think that other languages are basically just *their* language, with different words, in a slightly different order, and maybe a different way of writing."

 The point that I want to make here is that, languages are *not* all the same.
 Do NOT try to learn Japanese with the impression that there is always a 1:1 relation between Japanese and English (or any other language).
 The fact that machine translation is never perfect should be enough proof that the difference between any two languages is not simply a matter of "word order" and "written differently".
+In fact, even if the translation was done by a human who is very fluent in both languages, nuances will still be lost.
 More about [machine translation here](https://youtu.be/GAgp7nXdkLU).
 (5m04s)

 **Point #2**